Federal judge dismisses grocery industry suit against Seattle’s $4-an-hour hazard pay law

 governments to impose minimum compensation requirements on businesses,” Holmes wrote in court filings.
 The grocery industry’s lawsuit urges “this Court to return to the nineteenth century and elevate their private arrangements to purchase labor over public health, safety, and welfare.”

+Faye Guenther, president of UFCW Local 21, called the decision “a big win for grocery workers.”

+“The city’s hazard pay ordinance is a good law that provides temporary additional pay to the frontline workers in our grocery stores,” Guenther said in a prepared statement.
+“These workers’ labor is what has allowed the rest of us in the community to get access to the food and other necessities we need and has resulted in the huge increased profits for the grocery store corporations.”

-Other cities, mostly along the West Coast, including Los Angeles, Berkeley and Long Beach, California, have also recently forwarded or approved similar “hazard pay” boosts for grocery workers.
+Other cities, mostly along the West Coast, including Burien, Los Angeles, Berkeley and Long Beach, California, have also recently forwarded or approved similar “hazard pay” boosts for grocery workers.

 In response to Seattle’s law, Trader Joe’s gave temporary $4-an-hour raises to all its employees nationwide, while also canceling a previously scheduled, much smaller permanent raise.
 QFC announced it would close two Seattle stores, blaming, in part, the new law, even as it acknowledged the stores were underperforming.